 Emily has been exhibited locally and internationally.

-A diagnosis of Fibromyalgia has brought her from where she has been to where she is today.
+Living with chronic pain has brought her from where she has been to where she is today.

 When she is not working on her art she divides her time between her large menagerie of pigeons, chickens, exotic birds and other much love creatures.